 (3) Fuel prices may include all variable costs associated with the purchase, transportation, and storage of fuel.

-(4) ERCOT will consider the documentation provided by the QSE in order to determine the weighted average fuel price for a Generation Resource or the average fuel cost for an ESR during an LCAP Effective Period.
+(4) ERCOT will consider the documentation provided by the QSE in order to determine the weighted average fuel price for a Generation Resource or the average electricity cost to charge for an ESR during an LCAP or ECAP Effective Period.

-(5) For purposes of determining operating losses during an LCAP Effective Period, ERCOT may request additional information, documentation, or clarification from the QSE.
+(5) For purposes of determining operating losses during an LCAP or ECAP Effective Period, ERCOT may request additional information, documentation, or clarification from the QSE.
+In addition, if the marginal fuel cost (MFC) exceeds the HCAP , ERCOT may require copies of relevant fuel purchase contracts.
 A QSE shall respond to any such request within ten Business Days.
+Failure to provide such information to ERCOT shall result in denial of the fuel reimbursement request.

+(6) At ERCOT’s sole discretion, submission and follow-up information deadlines may be extended on a case-by-case basis.

+(7) Notwithstanding paragraphs (1) through (5) above:

+(a) A QSE representing a Generation Resource cannot submit a dispute to recover the incremental fuel costs incurred under both Section 9.14.7, Disputes for RUC Make-Whole Payment for Fuel Costs, and Section 6.8.1, Determination of Operating Losses During an LCAP or ECAP Effective Period; and

+(b) A QSE representing a Switchable Generation Resource that ERCOT directs to switch to the ERCOT Control Area cannot submit a dispute to recover the same incremental fuel and operations costs under both Section 6.6.12.1, Switchable Generation Make-Whole Payment, and Section 6.8.1, Determination of Operating Losses During an LCAP or ECAP Effective Period.

-6.8.2 Recovery of Operating Losses During an LCAP Effective Period
+6.8.2 Recovery of Operating Losses During an LCAP or ECAP Effective Period

-(1) ERCOT shall calculate the recovery of operating losses during an LCAP Effective Period with the actual marginal costs that exceed LCAP revenues in accordance with this Section.
+(1) ERCOT shall calculate the recovery of operating losses during an LCAP or ECAP Effective Period with the actual marginal costs that exceed LCAP or ECAP revenues in accordance with this Section.

 (2) The actual marginal cost (AMC) and marginal energy production (MEP) used to calculate operating losses (OPL) for a Combined Cycle Train are the AMC and MEP that correspond to the Combined Cycle Generation Resource, within a Combined Cycle Train, that operates in Real-Time for the 15-minute Settlement Interval.

-(3) Payment for operating losses during an LCAP Effective Period is calculated as follows:
+(3) Payment for operating losses during an LCAP or ECAP Effective Period is calculated as follows:

 OPLPAMT q, r, i = (-1) * (OPL q, r, i + ADJOPL q, r, i)